yangfcm/algorithm-js/readme.md

 ## Data structure problems content

+### What is data structure

+Ways of organizing information with optimal 'runtime complexity' for adding or removing records<br>
+JS natively implements severl data structures.
+But you still need to be familiar with 'inferior' data structure

+### Typs of data structure

+- Queues: First-in-first-out data collection.
+- Stack: First-in-last-out data collection.
+- Linked List: An ordered collection of data, which contains some amount of nodes.
+Each node contains some data and a reference to the next node.
+It has two special nodes, which are head node and tail node.
+- Tree: A collection of data with multiple levels or hierachies.
+The node structor in a tree is similar to the node in linked list but tree also has some special nodes: parent node, child node, sibling node, root node etc. A common operation of tree is iteration.
+Unlike other types of data structure whose data has an order, tree doesn't.
+So it can have two ways of iteration: Breadth-First algorithm(广度优先) and Depth-First algorithm(深度优先)
+- Binary Tree: A tree, with every node having two or zero children.
+The two children nodes are called left node and right node.
+- Binary Search Tree: A binary tree and every node's value is greater than its left value and less than its right value.

 `/ds/hash` - Problems and solutions associated with **hash table**

+1. `hashTable.js`

-1. Implement a hash table - `hashTable.js`
+   Implement a hash table

 `ds/linkedlist` - Problems and solutions associated with **linked list**

+1. `linkedlist.js`

-1. Implement a linked list - `linkedlist.js`
+   Implement a linked list

+2. `midpoint.js`

-2. Get the middle node of a linked list - `midpoint.js`
+   Get the middle node of a linked list

+3. `circular.js`

-3. Check if a linked list is circular - `circular.js`
+   Check if a linked list is circular

+4. `fromlast.js`

-4. Return the nth(starting at 0) node from the tail in a linked list - `fromlast.js`
+   Return the nth(starting at 0) node from the tail in a linked list

+5. `removeDuplicate.js`

-5. Remove duplicates from an unsofted linked list - `removeDuplicate.js`
+   Remove duplicates from an unsofted linked list

+6. `partition.js`

-6. Partition a linked list - `partition.js`
+   Partition a linked list

+7. `sumLists.js`

-7. Sum two linked list - `sumLists.js`
+   Sum two linked list

 `ds/stack_queue` - Problems and solutions associated with **stacks and queues**

+1. `queue.js`

-1. Implement a queue, which has enqueuing(equivalent to array.unshift())and dequeuing(equivalent to array.pop()) operation - `queue.js`
+   Implement a queue, which has enqueuing(equivalent to array.unshift())and dequeuing(equivalent to array.pop()) operation

+2. `stack.js`

-2. Implement a stack, which has methods equivalent to array.push() and array.pop() - `stack.js`
+   Implement a stack, which has methods equivalent to array.push() and array.pop()

+3. `weave.js`

-3. Combine two queues into one - `weave.js`
+   Combine two queues into one

+4. `qfroms.js`

-4. Create a queue using two stacks, instead of arrays - `qfroms.js`
+   Create a queue using two stacks, instead of arrays

+5. `getMin.js`

-5. Get the minimum number in a stack - `getMin.js`
+   Get the minimum number in a stack

+6. `sortStack.js`

-6. Sort a stack - `sortStack.js`
+   Sort a stack

+7. `animalQueue.js`

-7. Implement an animal queue - `animalQueue.js`
+   Implement an animal queue

+8. `setOfStacks.js`

-8. Implement a stack of plates - `setOfStacks.js`
+   Implement a stack of plates

 `ds/tree` - Problems and solutions associated with **trees**

+1. `tree.js`

-1. Implement a tree and using BFS and DFS to traverse a tree - `tree.js`
+   Implement a tree and using BFS and DFS to traverse a tree

+2. `levelwidth.js`

-2. Get the width of each level of a tree - `levelwidth.js`
+   Get the width of each level of a tree

+3. `bst.js`

-3. Implement a binary search tree - `bst.js`
+   Implement a binary search tree

+4. `bst-val.js`

-4. Validate the binary search tree - `bst-val.js`
+   Validate the binary search tree

+5. `minimalTree.js`

-5. Create a binary search tree with minimal height based on a ascend-sorted array - `minimalTree.js`
+   Create a binary search tree with minimal height based on a ascend-sorted array

+6. `listOfDepths.js`

-6. Create an array of all the nodes at each depth. - `listOfDepths.js`
+   Create an array of all the nodes at each depth.

 `ds/graph` - Problems and solutions associated with **graph**

-1. Implement a graph class and its relevant methods, including DFS and BFS - `graph.js`
+1. Implement a graph class and its relevant methods, including DFS and BFS `graph.js`

 ## JS-specific